 The value of securities in a fund's portfolio may fall or fail to rise over extended periods of time for a variety of reasons, including general economic, political or financial market conditions, investor sentiment and market perceptions (including perceptions about monetary policy, interest rates or the risk of default), government actions (including protectionist measures, intervention in the financial markets or other regulation, and changes in fiscal, monetary or tax policies), geopolitical events or changes (including natural disasters, epidemics or pandemics, terrorism and war), and factors related to a specific issuer, geography, industry or sector.
 In addition, the increasing popularity of passive index-based investing may have the potential to increase security price correlations and volatility.
 (As passive strategies generally buy or sell securities based simply on inclusion and representation in an index, securities prices will have an increasing tendency to rise or fall based on whether money is flowing into or out of passive strategies rather than based on an analysis of the prospects and valuation of individual securities.
-This may result in increased market volatility and reduced liquidity in the fund's portfolio holdings, particularly for larger investments.
+This may result in increased market volatility as more money is invested through passive strategies).
+These and other factors may lead to increased volatility and reduced liquidity in the fund's portfolio holdings, particularly for larger investments.
 During those periods, the fund may experience high levels of shareholder redemptions, and may have to sell securities at times when it would otherwise not do so, and at unfavorable price.